virocon-organization/virocon/docs/joint_models_estimating_parameters.rst

  * Wave height - wave period model recommended in DNV’s guideline on environmental conditions [1]_
  * Wave height - wave period model proposed by Haselsteiner et al. (2020) [2]_

-In the documentation's ``quick start example'' section a predefiend wave height - wave period model structure is used.
+In the documentation's `quick start example`_ section a predefiend wave height - wave period model structure is used.

 Custom joint models
 ~~~~~~~~~~~~~~~~~~~

-In the documentation's ``detailed examples'' section custom joint models are defined and used (instead of predefined models).
+In the documentation's `detailed examples`_ section custom joint models are defined and used (instead of predefined models).

 Parameter estimation
 ~~~~~~~~~~~~~~~~~~~~